Year End Sale: 2 Plugins for $39.99 | Shop Now »

 There is one important caveat, however, and that is to make sure that the two signals you’re comparing are the same in level.
 (To do so, simply use the Make-Up Gain control.)
 In every instance, the compressed signal should sound better – if it does not, you’re doing something wrong, so go back and start over!
 The biggest mistake you can make is thinking that your mastered version sounds better than the original mix just because it’s louder.

 Hopefully these tips have given you a better understanding of how to apply compression during mastering.
-For more mastering tips, check out this article on how to EQ effectively during mastering.
+For a completely different take on having your tracks mastered, try out Waves Online Mastering to see how it stacks up.

 Loading....